rohe/oidctest/docs/OIDCtesting/OPtest/overview.rst

 -i
 ::

-The Issuer identifier of the OP.
+The Issuer identifier of the OP that is to be tested.

 -f
 ::

 .. _tt_opt_flow:

-A YAML file that contains descriptions of all the test in a domain specific manner.
+A YAML file that contains descriptions of all the tests in a domain specific manner.
 If you want to understand more about the test descriptions you can read more about them in :ref:`Test description language`.